gracelang/language/languageSpec/spec.md

 Identifiers must begin with a letter, which is followed by a sequence of zero or more letters, digits, prime (`'`) or underscore (`_`) characters.
+In the grammar, `<id>` denotes an identifier.

 Conventionally, type and pattern identifiers start with capital letters, while other identifiers start with lower-case letters.

 A identifier comprising a single underscore `_` acts as a placeholder: it can